bertreb/pimatic-mesh/README.md

 # pimatic-mesh
-A plugin for connecting pimatic systems
+A plugin for interconnecting pimatic systems